LEADING OFF: Rays on a roll, Cubs vs Cards, Red Sox at Yanks | New Country 923

 MAY DAY

 Cleveland right-hander Trevor Bauer looks to close out a difficult May on a high note when he pitches against the White Sox.
 Bauer, who went 12-6 with a career-low 2.21 ERA last year, is 0-3 with a 6.52 ERA in his last five starts.
 He struck out eight in six innings against Tampa Bay on Sunday, but also threw a wild pitch and hit two batters while allowing three earned runs in the Indians’ 6-3 loss.
-Dylan Covey pitches for Chicago.
-The 27-year-old right-hander is 0-3 with a 5.75 ERA in his past four starts.
+Dylan Covey gets the ball for Chicago.
+The 27-year-old righty is 0-3 with a 5.75 ERA in his past four starts.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports